DataTalksClub/llm-zoomcamp/cohorts/2024/03-vector-search/homework.md

 ## Submit the results

-* Submit your results here: https://courses.datatalks.club/llm-zoomcamp-2024/homework/hw3 (to be created)
+* Submit your results here: https://courses.datatalks.club/llm-zoomcamp-2024/homework/hw3
 * It's possible that your answers won't match exactly.
 If it's the case, select the closest one.